How to Prepare Your Mobile Home Park for Sale

 - Insurance Coverage: Make sure you have enough insurance to cover unexpected liabilities.

-- Contract Contingencies: Include clauses in contracts to handle issues that could arise during the sale.
+- Contract Contingencies:Â Include clauses to handle issues that could arise during the sale.

 - Seller Disclosure Requirements: Disclose any known property issues to buyers as required.